vintasoftware/expo-tellescope-video-call/README.md

 ![Image](https://github.com/user-attachments/assets/03b0f542-f2b3-4a60-b0d5-e5308f10b79e)

-8. Look for the video call and join it.
+8. Look for the video call at My Events and join it.

 ## Project Structure